czbiohub-sf/sc2-illumina-pipeline/docs/running.md

 ```bash
 --outdir s3://bucket/results/
 ```
+## Primer trimming

+### `--samQualThreshold`

+Minimum quality score for a read to be included in the alignment.
+This is `20` by default.

+## Consensus calling

+The defaults for these parameters normally do not need to be adjusted.

+### `--ivarQualThreshold`

+Minimum alignment quality for a read to contribute to an allele call using `ivar consensus`.
+This is set to `20` by default.

+### `--ivarFreqThreshold`

+Minimum allele frequency to call a consensus at a position using `ivar consensus`.
+This is set to `0.9` by default, so the dominant allele must have 90% frequency to be called.
+Otherwise, an ambiguous base (IUPAC codes) will be called at that position.

+### `--minDepth`

+Minimum depth at a position for an allele to be called.
+This is set to `10` by default, so if less than 10 reads align to a position, `N` will be called at that position.

 ## AWS Batch specific parameters
 Running the pipeline on AWS Batch requires a couple of specific parameters to be set according to your AWS Batch configuration.
 Please use the `-awsbatch` profile and then specify all of the following parameters.